km93120/tpJS/README.md

 Run `docker-compose up --build` to build the images and run the project.

-You can either use [Postman](https://www.getpostman.com/apps) to launch the project :
+You can either use [Postman](https://www.getpostman.com/apps) to start the project :
 `POST`=> `192.168.99.100:6666/start`

 Or you can use [cURL](https://stackoverflow.com/questions/9507353) :